Casper-Br/iMissYouTimerWebApp/README.md

+# This is my final project for Harvard's CS50x course, an introduction to computer science.

 # iMissYouTimer
 #### Description:
 My project is a timer in which a user can submit an amount of time in days hours minutes seconds format.